coltondifranco/NBA-Career-Trajectories/README.md

 ## For a more in depth analysis covering all the data steps, results, conclusion, limitations, and future possibilities, look into the pdf report in this repository.
+## Although the dashboard image is provided in this repository, visit this link at (Tableau Public)[https://public.tableau.com/app/profile/colton.difranco/viz/NBACareerTrajectories/Dashboard] for an interactive version of the dashboard.

-### Major SQL queries, visualizations, and summary data are included.
-This project demonstrates data cleaning, relational database manipulation, and data analysis skills using real-world sports data.
+### Major SQL queries, visualizations, dashboard, and summary data are included.
+This project demonstrates data cleaning, relational database manipulation, data analysis skills, and reporting using real-world sports data.